-I have written so much about how “no contact” as a strategy to get an ex back is often a desperate and sneaky attempt to play on their vulnerabilities, fears, pain or goodness of heart to and get them back into a relationship that they walked away from, and often for a good reason (reasons).
+I have written so much about how “no contact” as a strategy to get an ex back is often a desperate and sneaky attempt to play on someone’s fear of rejection and/or abandonment and get them back into a relationship that they walked away from, and often for a good reason (reasons).

-Here are a few more signs your ex is desperate and trying to manipulate you and play on your emotions.
+Here are a few more signs your ex is desperate and trying to manipulate you by playing on your emotions.

-3. Your ex is promising you a “too good to be true” relationship if you take them back (e.g. be more open, spend more time with you, take you to romantic getaways, make dramatic life changes, and even proposes to you).
-If it’s too good to be true or if it feels like your ex is trying a little too hard to show you they have changed, see it it for what it is – too good to be true.
+3. Grand promises – Your ex is promising you a “too good to be true” relationship if you take them back (e.g. be more open, spend more time with you, take you to romantic getaways, make dramatic life changes, and even proposes to you).
+If it’s too good to be true, see it it for what it is – too good to be true.

-4. Excessive apologizing – Your ex apologizes a little too much, and when they don’t not get the response they hoped for, they act out angrily or tell you to “get over it already.
+4. Excessive apologizing – Your ex apologizes a little too much, and when they don’t not get the response they hoped for, they stop contacting you, act out angrily or tell you to get over it already.
 The ‘apologies” are not really an apology.
 They are convinced that an apology will get you back, and keep adding things they apologize for because the last apology didn’t work, so they come up with what they think will do the trick this time around.

 5. Quick fixing – Your ex acts like they had an epiphany and overnight woke up a whole new (changed) man or woman.
 Change takes months and even years, and some people never change at all.
 Any big-bang theory style changes are just that – a snake oil salesman’s miracle cure.

-6. Guilting – Your ex’s so called “changes” are conditional on you taking them back, and they make sure you know how much they’re “sacrificing” to make those changes for you.
+6. Guilting – Your ex’s so called “changes” are conditional on you taking them back or make you feel like they want you to know they’re “sacrificing” to make those changes for you.
 Guilt is a very powerful emotion and manipulators know that, and use it with no mercy.

 7. Baiting – Your ex creates some kind of drama to make you contact them e.g. send you a text, email or call saying they have something important to tell you, they’re going through something and need you (for emotional support) etc. Most people if they have something important to tell you just come out right and tell you what it is.
 If they are making you work to hear what they have to say, it is not important.

 8. Power playing – Your ex makes contact to find out if you are still thinking of them and/or want them back and when you don’t take the bait, they contact you about something else or create some kind of drama to trigger you to respond.
-For example, they say they want to return your stuff that they have, then disappear for weeks, or contact you about something of theirs that you have or to repay money you owe them (stuff or money they really don’t even want back).
+For example, they say they want to return your stuff that they have or contact you about something of theirs that you have or to repay money you owe them (stuff or money they really don’t even want back).
 One day it’s I want “my stuff” back, the next they want you to keep it, and then back to them wanting it back.

 Manipulators have an agenda when they deal with others and take advantage of those who are inexperienced to see through their games.